There Are So Many Amazing Female Musicians!

 Hey everyone.
 I know it’s not news that there are a lot of amazing female musicians out there but lately, I’ve been really inspired by my many wonderful female students.

 I teach women of all ages and walks of life to play guitar, bass, and ukulele.
-As the husband and father of two amazing female musicians and the teacher of so many more, it makes me happy to see that women are not buying into the lame, old idea that rock and roll (or pop, or whatever genre you love) is a boys club.
+As the husband and father of two amazing female musicians and the teacher of so many more, it makes me happy to see that women are not buying into the crusty, old idea that rock and roll (or pop, or whatever genre you love) is a boys club.

 With that in mind, I’d like to share some of my favorite female musicians with you.
 I hope you enjoy their music as much as I do.
 Let’s get started, shall we?